 We cannot accept sounds that do not fit the criteria above, and reserve the right not to use recordings if, for instance, the sound quality is too poor.

-We have quite a large bank of field recordings, so it may take a little while before a submitted field recording can be reimagined!
+We have quite a large bank of field recordings, so it may take a little while before a submitted field recording can be reimagined by an artist!

 Submitting both a field recording and a reimagined sound